-“It’s a brand new terminal,” says Dr. Yvette Green, Interim Director for the School of Hotel Restaurant Tourism Administration at UNO.
+“It’s a brand new terminal,” says Dr. Yvette Green, Interim Director for the School of Hotel Restaurant Tourism Administration at the University of New Orleans.
 “It’s beautiful and very open, airy, bright, a definite departure from what the old terminal looked like.
 With that, there’s a lot of promise for great things.”

 One of these “great things” specifically would be the increased focus on New Orleans culture shown in the new terminal’s restaurants, shops and venues.
 The goal, according to the new terminal’s official website, is “showing off the spirit of New Orleans throughout the facility.”